newrelic-experimental/nr-apigee-integration/README.md

 * [props-create.sh](props-create.sh), [props-update.sh](props-update.sh), and [props-get.sh](props-get.sh)
 * deploy.sh for each of the proxies

+### EU region
+If you are using the EU region it will be necessary to update the [ML-NRLogging.xml](sharedflows/src/gateway/nr-logging-sharedflow/sharedflowbundle/policies/ML-NRLogging.xml) file to replace the US region TCP endpoint with the EU endpoint in the host tag.
+Apigee does not permit setting the host using a variable, e.g. a property set property.

 ### Shared flows
 The instrumentation examples in this repository make use of [shared flows](https://cloud.google.com/apigee/docs/api-platform/fundamentals/shared-flows).

 Example API proxies are contained in the [examples](examples) directory.
 The example proxies are dependent on the following shared flows:
+* nr-logging-sharedflow
+* nr-w3c-trace-api-sharedflow
 * nr-w3c-trace-prepare-sharedflow
-* nr-w3c-trace-api-sharedflow

 To install the shared flows:
 1. Execute the [deploy.sh](sharedflows/src/gateway/nr-w3c-trace-api-sharedflow/deploy.sh) script from within the [sharedflows/src/gateway/nr-w3c-trace-api-sharedflow](sharedflows/src/gateway/nr-w3c-trace-api-sharedflow) directory.
 2. Execute the [deploy.sh](sharedflows/src/gateway/nr-w3c-trace-prepare-sharedflow/deploy.sh) script from within the [sharedflows/src/gateway/nr-w3c-trace-prepare-sharedflow](sharedflows/src/gateway/nr-w3c-trace-api-sharedflow) directory.
+3. Execute the [deploy.sh](sharedflows/src/gateway/nr-logging-sharedflow/deploy.sh) script from within the [sharedflows/src/gateway/nr-logging-sharedflow](sharedflows/src/gateway/nr-logging-sharedflow) directory.

 ### Example flow
-To install the example flow:
+To install the example flows:
+1. Execute the [deploy.sh](examples/swapi-logging/deploy.sh) script from within the [examples/swapi-logging](examples/swapi-logging) directory.
-1. Execute the [deploy.sh](examples/swapi-trace/deploy.sh) script from within the [examples/swapi-trace](examples/swapi-trace) directory.
+2. Execute the [deploy.sh](examples/swapi-trace/deploy.sh) script from within the [examples/swapi-trace](examples/swapi-trace) directory.
+3. Execute the [deploy.sh](examples/swapi-trace-and-logging/deploy.sh) script from within the [examples/swapi-trace-and-logging](examples/swapi-trace-and-logging) directory.

 ## Synthetics tests for the example API proxies
 Terraform configuration is available to create synthetics monitors to exercise the sample API proxies.
 Take a look at the [README.md](synthetics-tests/README.md) file in the [synthetics-tests](synthetics-tests) directory for more information.